Challenges and benefits of hiring algorithms

-As noted in part one of our look at algorithmic hiring, many studies, including this research from the American Psychological Association, show that when employers lean heavily on hiring algorithms, their workers are more productive, earn higher performance ratings (from humans, not just computers) and have higher employee retention rates.
+As noted in part one of our look at hiring algorithms, many studies show that when employers lean heavily on them, they end up with workers who are more productive, earn higher performance ratings (from humans, not just computers), and have higher employee retention rates.

-Many business veterans want to believe they’re developed an eye for candidates who will succeed.
+Many business veterans want to believe they’ve developed an eye for spotting candidates who will succeed.
 Yet countless organizations have found out the hard way that a hiring manager’s instinct and a recruiter’s experience often fall short.

-Algorithms have their limits, but they do boost quality of hiring
+Algorithms have limits, but they do boost hiring quality

 Another key issue is the functionality that algorithms can fulfill.
 “We use the software for all positions in a hospital below the executive level: nurse, admitting clerk, pharmacy, and so on,” says Mike Rosenbaum, CEO of Pegged.

-Some, like Rosenbaum, believe that algorithms don’t work for executive recruitment — at least not yet — given the insufficient amount of data available due to the small number of positions at this level.
+Some, like Rosenbaum, believe that algorithms don’t work for executive recruitment — at least not yet.
+He cites the insufficient amount of data available due to the small number of positions at this level.
 Others, like Michael Distefano, Senior VP and Chief Marketing Officer for executive recruiter Korn Ferry, think that algorithms can provide greater insight into hiring for the C-suite as well.

-Walton believes the use of hiring algorithms has improved Metroplex’s workforce.
+Walton believes the use of algorithmic hiring has improved Metroplex’s workforce in general.
 “We have seen reductions in turnover and increases in quality scores since we started using software to evaluate candidates; this is one piece of what has contributed to these improvements.”

-For many employers, one of the top reasons for adopting hiring algorithms is the very human inclination, whether conscious or not, to hire people who are like oneself.
-And that can be illegal if the similarity is about race, gender, religion, disability or other characteristics that define a protected class.
+For many employers, one of the top reasons for adopting recruitment algorithms is to avoid the very human inclination, whether conscious or not, to hire people who are like oneself.
+And that can be illegal if the similarity is about race, gender, religion, disability, or other characteristics that define a protected class.
 However, algorithmic hiring doesn’t automatically eliminate bias.